Skip to main content

 • Where to evacuate

-• How to lockdown the area in which they are
+• How to lockdown the areas they occupy

-• How sound to an alarm (and why)
+• How to sound an alarm (and under what circumstances)

 • General first aid